Committees and Task Forces

 The CAT’s responsibilities include recommending methods to strengthen and promote chapter growth, assessing chapter viability, and facilitating new affiliates to form or weak chapters to fold.
 The CAT serves as a resource to the chapter presidents and affiliate leaders and has bi-weekly contact with chapter and affiliate leaders.

-Leadership Seach Committee (LSC)
+Leadership Search Committee (LSC)

 The LSC is appointed by the NAON Executive Board to actively recruit candidates for elected offices.
 The committee prepares a ballot that is sent to active members at the beginning of each calendar year.
 To download the candidate application packet, click here.
 To view position descriptions and the future election cycle, click here